Tokyo governor calls for fewer outings, says state of coronavirus emergency up to PM

 The government plans to issue more debt to fund the massive stimulus package, sources told Reuters.

+Separately, sources also told Reuters that Japan is conducting a survey on how prepared financial institutions are in case the government declares a state of emergency.

-Reporting by Leika Kihara, additional reporting by Izumi Nakagawa, Chang-Ran Kim, Linda Sieg, Elaine Lies, Tetsushi Kajimoto and Daniel Leussink; Writing by David Dolan; Editing by Chang-Ran Kim, Kenneth Maxwell and Alison Williams
+Reporting by Ju-min Park and Naomi Tajitsu, additional reporting by Leika Kihara, Takaya Yamaguchi, Izumi Nakagawa, Chang-Ran Kim, Linda Sieg, Elaine Lies, Tetsushi Kajimoto and Daniel Leussink; Writing by David Dolan; Editing by Chang-Ran Kim, Kenneth Maxwell and Alison Williams